 What is Relaxed Claw Grip Gaming?

-The relaxed claw grip position is exactly what it sounds like: it is a claw grip position, but the gamer keeps their hands relaxed while playing.
+The relaxed claw grip position is exactly what it sounds like: it’s a claw grip position, but the gamer keeps their hands relaxed while playing.
 This position is more difficult to achieve than it sounds.
 While someone may be able to start their gaming session in a relaxed position, too much stress or excitement may cause the hands to tense.
 Those who are able to master this position will enjoy the benefits of reduced cramping and greater endurance while playing.

 Is a Wired or Wireless Mouse the Best?

 In some cases, a gamer may not need a high DPI for the type of game they play.
 Higher DPI is normally suited for first-person shooter games, so if you mainly play MMOs, you may never need a DPI higher than a few hundred.
-You may also find lights on a mouse distracting while gaming, so you want to be sure that the RGB lighting on your mouse can be disabled, or it simply does not have any.
+You may also find lights on a mouse distracting while gaming, so you want to be sure that the RGB lighting on your mouse can be disabled, or that it simply doesn’t have any.

-There are so many things to consider when looking for the perfect mouse for game day.
+There are so many things to consider when looking for the perfect mouse for gaming.
 The truth is that if you are looking for the best claw grip mouse for gaming that you can use to become the next pro gamer, take a moment to consider your play style, your preferred games, and what you want from a mouse.
-Pro gamers use a wide variety of tools to get them to the top; it is just a matter of choosing the best mouse for you.If you liked our article on claw grip mice, please share and comment below what your favorite product is.
+Pro gamers use a wide variety of tools to get them to the top; it’s just a matter of choosing the best mouse for you.If you liked our article on claw grip mice, please share and comment below what your favorite product is.